blacklightpy/vaultofknowledge/Unorganized/General Notes/Building Anytype on Linux.md

 I will follow the release build commands from the GitHub Actions than the build guide now.
 I'm only taking the steps relevant to Linux.

-From build.yml workflow (and following the)
+From `build.yml` workflow (and the Electron build action's parameters, default configuration and script)

 - Setup distutils: `sudo -H pip install setuptools`
 - Install Webpack CLI: `npm install --save-dev webpack-cli --legacy-peer-deps`